Massachusetts Hourly Paycheck Calculator

 How Your Massachusetts Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, differentials, tips, bonuses) minus pretax deductions; then minus FICA, federal income tax, Massachusetts state withholding, and PFML contributions.
-Because there’s no municipal wage tax on employees, there’s no city/town withholding line.
-The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and your final take-home.
+Your net pay equals gross wages (regular, overtime, differentials, tips, bonuses) minus pretax deductions, then minus FICA, federal income tax, Massachusetts state withholding, and PFML contributions.
+Because there’s no municipal wage tax, there’s no city/town withholding line.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and final take-home pay.

 • Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.